desmond8643/song_list_code/README.md

 # Song List

 This website is inspired by a rhythm game.
-Created with React.
+Created with React (Vite).
 The main purpose of this website is to practice coding and self-use.
 This is the code without database information.

 ## About Database and Backend